Fierce People (film): Plot

-Trapped in his drug-dependent mother's apartment, 16-year-old Finn Earl wants nothing more than to escape New York City.
-He wants to spend the summer in South America studying the Ishkanani Indians (known as the "Fierce People") with his anthropologist father whom he's never met.
-Finn's plan changes after he is arrested when he buys drugs for his mother, Lower East Side Liz, who works as a massage therapist.
+Trapped in his drug-addicted mother's apartment, 16-year-old Finn Earl wants nothing more than to escape New York City.
+He wants to spend the summer in South America studying the Ishkanani Indians (known as the "Fierce People") with his anthropologist father whom he has never met.
+Finn's plans change after he is arrested when he buys drugs for his mother, Lower East Side Liz, who works as a massage therapist.
 Determined to get their lives back on track, Liz moves the two of them into a guesthouse for the summer on the country estate of her ex-client, the aging billionaire, Ogden C. Osbourne.

 In Osbourne's world of privilege and power, Finn and Liz encounter the super rich, a tribe portrayed as fiercer and more mysterious than anything the teenager might find in the South American jungle.

 While Liz battles her substance abuse and struggles to win back her son's love and trust, Finn falls in love with Osbourne's granddaughter, Maya Langley.
 He befriends her older brother, Bryce Langley; and wins the favor of Osbourne.
 When rape and violence ends Finn's acceptance within the Osbourne clan, the promises of this world quickly sour.
-Both Finn and Liz, caught in a harrowing struggle for their dignity, discover that membership in a group comes at a steep price.
+Finn and Liz, caught in a harrowing struggle for their dignity, discover that membership in a group comes at a steep price.

 Cast

 Production

-The inspiration for the novel on which the film is based is author Dirk Wittenborn’s experiences growing up in a modest household and feeling like an outsider among the super rich in an upper-crust New Jersey enclave.
+The inspiration for the novel on which the film is based is author Dirk Wittenborn’s experiences growing up in a modest household and feeling like an outsider among the super-rich in an upper-crust New Jersey enclave.

 Portions of the film were shot on location in British Columbia, Canada at Hatley Castle.

 Reception

 Box office

 The film first premiered at the Tribeca Festival on April 24, 2005.
-It later received a limited release in 2007 and grossed $85,410 at the box office in the US.
+It later received a limited release in 2007 and grossed $85,410 at the box office in the U.S.